Rejection-free quantum Monte Carlo in continuous time from transition path sampling: Transverse field Ising model in dimensions one and two

 where $\hat{X}_i$ and $\hat{Z}_i$ are the Pauli operators acting on site $i$, and nearest neighbours are denoted by $\left<i, j\right>$.
-The method we use in this section can be equally adapted to accommodate for any other potential (the second summation) with the same single-body kinetic term.
+The method we use in this section can be equally adapted to accommodate for any other potential (the second summation) with the same single-body kinetic term, see App.~\ref{appendix:statistics} for an example with a global diagonal operator.
 In the next section we demonstrate how to deal with other kinetic terms.

 In what follows we set $h = 1$ and consider periodic boundary conditions in space.
 Sampling directly from the full partition function \er{Z_dyson} is difficult.
 We instead use a single-spin update scheme, whereby we update the entire trajectory for a single spin, keeping the trajectories of all other spins fixed by sampling directly from a reduced partition function.